eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/windows.rst

 Windows installation from sources
 #################################

-The instructions for installing the |ddsrecorder| application from sources and its required dependencies are provided in this page.
+The instructions for installing the |eddsrecord| application from sources and its required dependencies are provided in this page.
 It is organized as follows:

 .. contents::